 If you can succeed on Spotify then you are going to succeed in the music industry.
-Obviously this is easier said than done, but Spotify has algorithms to measure how well your songs are connecting.
+Obviously, this is easier said than done, but Spotify has algorithms to measure how well your songs are connecting.
 If you are able to land your songs on playlists and perform well, you will instantly spark interest from labels and publishers.

 Spotify curates playlists now and they make it possible for your band to land on them.
 The more saves you get on your songs, the better it looks to them.

 Find a manager that has experience.
 This will probably be a 20 percent commission deal.
-I know this sounds alarming, but unfortunately it is pretty normal for the music industry.
+I know this sounds alarming, but unfortunately, it is pretty normal for the music industry.
 You want to find a manager who is truly passionate about what you are doing with your music.
 Keep control of your songwriting and never let them A and R your music.
-If they aren’t on board with you in the beginning with your music, they never will be.
+If they aren’t on board with you at the beginning with your music, they never will be.

 You should feel like your manager is actively trying to push you forward.
 With this being said, do not get lazy.
 The music industry is just like any other job and if you don’t treat it like that, you will never get anywhere.
 You have to be prepared to work every day at it.